TheLazyHatGuy/GDDMarkdownTemplate/README.md

 This is meant to be used in GitHub wiki.
 This template is based on the template by [Artjom Kurapov](https://kurapov.ee/rus/lab/game_development/#f191).

+Please feel free to create pull requests with any additions you think should be made to this template.

 # Game Design Doc Table of Contents
 1. [Copyright Information](https://github.com/TheLazyHatGuy/GDDMarkdownTemplate/wiki/1.-Copyright-Information)
 2. [Version History](https://github.com/TheLazyHatGuy/GDDMarkdownTemplate/wiki/2.-Version-History)